Vijaypur, Uttarakhand

 It is situated at an altitude of 2050m, and is known for its panoramic views of snow-capped Himalayan peaks like Trisul, Nanda Devi and Nanda Kot.
-The Dhaulinag Temple, situated in vijaypur is among the 8 prominent Nag temples of Kumaun, the others being Berinag, Kalinag, Feninag, Karkotaknag, Pinglenag, Kharharinag and Athgulinag.
+The Dhaulinag Temple, situated in Vijaypur is among the 8 prominent Nag temples of Kumaon, the others being Berinag, Kalinag, Feninag, Karkotaknag, Pinglenag, Kharharinag and Athgulinag.

 Places of interest

-Dhaulinag temple
+Dhaulinag Temple

 Dhaulinag temple is situated at the top of the Vijaypur Mountain.
 The temple is located at walking distance from Vijaypur, and is visited by devotees mainly during Navratri.
 Panchmi Mela is a very famous festival celebrated over here.

 Tea gardens

-The tea estate at Vijaypur was set up by the British in the twentieth Century.
-Much later, the estate was acquired by Vijay Lal Shah, a Gujarati trader, who self-importantly renamed the town after himself.
+The tea estate at Vijaypur was set up by the British in the twentieth century.
+Much later, the estate was acquired by Vijay Lal Sah, a Kumaoni trader, who renamed the town after himself.

 Transport

-Vijaypur is located on the NH 309A at a distance of 30 km from Bageshwar and 5 km from Kanda.
+Vijaypur is located on NH 309A at a distance of 30 km from Bageshwar and 5 km from Kanda.
 Share-Taxis are available from Vijaypur towards the nearby towns of Kanda, Kotmunya and Udiyari bend.
-Buses run by Uttarakhand Transport Corporation and K.M.O.U connect it to cities of Bageshwar, Almora, Berinag and Delhi.
+Buses run by Uttarakhand Transport Corporation and K.M.O.U. connect it to cities of Bageshwar, Almora, Berinag and Delhi.
 It lies on the route of Kailash Mansarovar.